Redninja106/simulationframework/README.md

 - **Built-in [Dear ImGui](https://github.com/ocornut/imgui) Support**: Dear ImGui is completely built-in with zero setup.

+- **Shaders**: Write shaders in C#!
+SimulationFramework compiles C# into GLSL at runtime (in beta, check out the canvas-shader branch).

 With more on the way!
 See [Planned Features](https://github.com/Redninja106/simulationframework#planned-features).

 > Note: SimulationFramework is still changing with every new version.
 Breaking changes are frequent.